 When he was still just 17 years old, Mora first attracted attention from scouts up north.
 Cuauhtémoc “Chito” Rodríguez, a longtime Mexican baseball executive, came to know Andrés well from their many years together in Nuevo Laredo and later Mexico City.
 In 2009, he recalled that Andrés was playing in La Liga Tabasqueña, a lower-level winter league based in the state of Tabasco that operated from 1970 to 1980.
-The Montreal Expos signed him on February 28, 1973.
+The Montreal Expos signed Mora on February 28, 1973.
 Although definitive proof is not available, the scout may well have been Roy “Red” Smith, the head of Montreal’s scouting effort in Latin America.
 According to infielder Juan Navarrete, another Mexican ballplayer who had signed with the Expos the previous year after playing for Saltillo, Smith frequented the area.3 However, Mora played just 8 games for West Palm Beach in the Florida State League.
 He was hitless in 21 at-bats, striking out 11 times.

 Andrés first played in the LMP that winter, joining the Cañeros of Los Mochis.
-In 1974 -- although the Expos released him in March -- he started to mature as a ballplayer, becoming a regular with Saltillo.
-“I gained weight,” said the 180-pounder, “and started to hit with more power.”
-He skipped the winter of 1974-75, but then won his first of four home run crowns in the Mexican League in 1975.
+In 1974 – although the Expos released him in March – he started to mature as a ballplayer, becoming a regular with Saltillo.
+“I gained weight,” said the 180-pounder, “and started to hit with more power.”4 He skipped the winter of 1974-75, but then won his first of four home run crowns in the Mexican League in 1975.

 This impressive showing prompted the Baltimore Orioles to sign the 20-year-old power hitter.
 The O’s purchased him from Saltillo on August 11, 1975.
 The scouts involved were Ray Poitevint, one of the trailblazers in finding international talent, and Jim Russo.
 Andrés followed up by taking the LMP home run title, his first of three.

 Baltimore summoned Mora in early June to replace Larry Harlow but could only offer him the same irregular playing time.
 Pat Kelly was the primary left fielder, and Lee May was still at first base, making Eddie Murray the main DH.
-An August article in The Sporting News noted that Andrés would rather be seeing full-time duty in Rochester.
-In mid-August, though, he did at least move into a platoon with Kelly.
+An August article in The Sporting News noted that Andrés would rather be seeing full-time duty in Rochester.11 In mid-August, though, he did at least move into a platoon with Kelly.
 The first of his two two-homer days in the majors came in Baltimore on August 15, as he took Minnesota’s Dave Goltz and Gary Serum deep in a 13-9 loss.
 More than three decades later, he called it “an unforgettable day.”12

-In September 1977, Mora married his fiancée -- a woman named Dora (the rhyme got attention).
-She was from the Los Mochis area; the couple had two sons and a daughter.
+In September 1977, Mora married his fiancée – a woman named Dora (the rhyme got attention).13 She was from the Los Mochis area; the couple had two sons and a daughter.
 After this union dissolved, Mora married a woman from Nuevo Laredo, with whom he had another son.
-Other details are lacking, however, since Mora guards his privacy.
+Other details are lacking, however, since Mora guarded his privacy.

-Along with Alejandro Ortiz and Carlos Soto, Mora formed a triumvirate called, without much imagination, Los Tres Mosqueteros (The Three Musketeers).
-He reached a personal best with 41 homers in 1985, and he hit over .300 for eight straight seasons from 1983 to 1990.
-From 1984 to 1987, in fact, he put up a .366 average -- though one must note that in 1986, the league was using a juiced-up brand of ball called the Comando.
+Along with Alejandro Ortiz and Carlos Soto, Mora formed a triumvirate called, without much imagination, Los Tres Mosqueteros (The Three Musketeers).18 He reached a personal best with 41 homers in 1985, and he hit over .300 for eight straight seasons from 1983 to 1990.
+From 1984 to 1987, in fact, he put up a .366 average – though one must note that in 1986, the league was using a juiced-up brand of ball called the Comando.19

-Andrés played for the Monterrey Industriales in 1989 and 1990.
-“He walked out over a contract dispute, fought with manager Zacatillo Guerrero, and was even traded away in 1989, sadly and ironically missing the Tecos’ only championship during his playing years.”
-He did return partway through the 1990 season.
+Mora played for the Monterrey Industriales in 1989 and 1990.
+“He walked out over a contract dispute, fought with manager Zacatillo Guerrero, and was even traded away in 1989, sadly and ironically missing the Tecos’ only championship during his playing years.”21 He did return partway through the 1990 season.

 Authors Jim McKay, Michael Messner, and Don Sabo also portrayed the trio.
 “Their look was studied ‘macho’: multiple days’ growth of beard, cut-off sleeves on their uniforms, home run swings and trots around the bases designed to show off their power.
-They routinely pounded their plastic [protective] cups. . .and proclaimed to all within earshot Tenemos huevos! -- We have balls.”
+They routinely pounded their plastic [protective] cups. . .and proclaimed to all within earshot Tenemos huevos! – We have balls.”23

-Andrés played his last of 18 winter seasons in 1991-92.
-Along with his 148 homers – fourth in LMP history as of 2015 – he had 593 RBIs -- as of 2009, he was third in league history in both categories.
+Mora played his last of 18 winter seasons in 1991-92.
+Along with his 148 homers – fourth in LMP history as of 2015 – he had 593 RBIs, which ranked fifth.
 He also collected 1,015 hits for a .258 average.
 Mora had three tours of duty with Los Mochis, winning all three of his LMP home run titles in his first six-season stretch.
 (He tied for the lead in both 1978-79 and 1979-80.)
 In 1986, he had a 29-game hitting streak with the Cañeros, a league record that lasted until 2005.
 He also played with Guaymas, Mazatlán, Obregón, Tijuana, and Guasave.
 He got to play with only one champion, the 1987-88 Tijuana Potros.
-Therefore he was part of just one Caribbean Series, going 3 for 16 in Santo Domingo in 1988.
+Therefore he was part of just one Caribbean Series, going 3 for 16 in Santo Domingo in 1988.24

 That November, Mora was named the Tecos’ new manager, although he still saw spot duty as a player through 1997.
 He retired after celebrating his 42nd birthday, with final Mexican League totals of 2,259 hits (.311 average) and 1,498 RBIs, to go with his 419 homers.

-Managing in Mexico can often be an even hotter seat than it is in the U.S. -- owners and front offices look for quick results.
+Managing in Mexico can often be an even hotter seat than it is in the U.S. – owners and front offices look for quick results.
 Loyalty (or patience) lasted longer than most for Mora, but while he was Mexican League manager of the year in 1995, he didn’t lead the Tecos to the playoffs after that.
-The team abruptly removed Andrés as manager in mid-year 1998, and he quickly joined Saltillo as batting coach.
-He returned to manage Dos Laredos for 1999, but then moved on to lead the Monclova Acereros in 2000.
-He was fired with 15 games left that year, though.
-He served as batting coach and interim manager for the Tecos in 2001, but left the team partway through the year.30
+The team abruptly removed Andrés as manager in mid-year 1998,27 and he quickly joined Saltillo as batting coach.28 He returned to manage Dos Laredos for 1999, but then moved on to lead the Monclova Acereros in 2000.
+He was fired with 15 games left that year, though.29 He served as batting coach and interim manager for the Tecos in 2001, but left the team partway through the year.30

-Since then Mora also managed Veracruz, starting 2003 there before returning to lead Dos Laredos yet again that June.
-Near the end of 2004, he replaced Mario Mendoza at Angelopolis, after which he stepped down once more to the coaching ranks.
-In addition, Mora coached at various points during the winter, in both the LMP and the Veracruz Winter League, which was revived in 2005.
+After that Mora also managed Veracruz, starting 2003 there before returning to lead Dos Laredos yet again that June.
+Near the end of 2004, he replaced Mario Mendoza at Angelopolis,31 after which he stepped down once more to the coaching ranks.32 In addition, Mora coached at various points during the winter, in both the LMP and the Veracruz Winter League, which was revived in 2005.

 As of 2009, Andrés was in the city of Minatitlán, Veracruz.
 He reunited with his old friend, manager Alejandro Ortiz, as the bench coach for the winter ballclub (the Gavilanes).
 He then joined the coaching staff of the summer franchise (the Petroleros) He became manager yet again in June 2009, finishing the season for the Petroleros.